timmcginley/Circular-Education-System/BuildingSystems/README.md

 * Project Management

 Early promising experiments were conducted in Speckle V1.
 These need to be updated to work with Speckle V2.
+This year in Agile Prototyping building systems will be developed that have developmental stages, thereby expanding the design space and facilitating design integration.